blackorbs-dev/block/README.md

 A clean and structured Flutter mobile app built as part of a mobile developer assessment.
 The task involved implementing a pixel-perfect onboarding and authentication flow from Figma, integrating API authentication, and managing session state with secure PIN login.

-## 📝 Challenge Requirements

-- Build a pixel-perfect UI from the provided Figma design
-- Implement onboarding and auth flow
-- Store user session securely and use PIN-based login after app restart
-- Fetch and display a secret message post-login
-- Add meaningful animations and handle edge cases

 ## 🚀 Features

 - Onboarding screens